Getty Images Built the World's Largest Licensed Image Library. Image Identity Still Depends on Metadata.

 by Nick Clark | Published March 28, 2026 | PDF

-Getty Images built the world's largest commercially licensed image library with comprehensive metadata, rights management, and content moderation.
-The licensing infrastructure is mature.
-But image identity in Getty's system depends on attached metadata: file names, IPTC data, custom identifiers, and database records.
-If metadata is stripped during download, sharing, or re-encoding, the image loses its connection to its license.
-The structural gap is between metadata-based image identity and content identity derived from the image's own structural properties.
+Getty Images built the world's largest commercially licensed image library, spanning Getty Images editorial and creative collections, the iStock royalty-free marketplace, the Unsplash+ premium tier, custom content commissions, and an emerging line of generative AI licensing with content credentials.
+The licensing infrastructure is mature; the editorial standards are widely cited; the rights-management apparatus is the reference point for the industry.
+But image identity in Getty's system depends on attached metadata: file names, IPTC and XMP fields, custom identifiers, EXIF blocks, and database records keyed to those identifiers.
+If metadata is stripped during download, sharing, re-encoding, or screenshotting, the image loses its provable connection to its license.
+The structural gap is between metadata-based image identity and content identity derived from the image's own structural properties — a gap that widens as generative AI multiplies the number of near-duplicates in circulation.

 Metadata-dependent identity is strippable identity